sgmurphy/wordpress-plugins/ajax-search-lite/readme.txt

 2. Administrator area - nice and smooth

 == Changelog ==
+= 4.12.1 =
+* Fixed a dependency issue with the old widgets screen and the search bocks
+* Fixed the widget title output, so when it's empty, it no longer outputs the widget title
+* Fixed a potential XSS vulnerability for the back-end options interface

 = 4.12 =
 * Added support for Block Editor - the Ajax Search Lite block should be available for Gutenberg
 * WPML String translations updates